merail/incoming-call-handler/README.md

 2. ```android.permission.READ_CALL_LOG```.
 3. ```android.permission.SYSTEM_ALERT_WINDOW```.

+**Note**: [Request Permissions Tool](https://github.com/merail/android-request-permissions-tool) is used for handling permissions.

-Handling will also work when the application is closed and after a device reboot.
+Handling of incoming calls will also work when the application is closed and after a device reboot.

 **Note**: Android Marshmellow may have problems with handling due to security policy.